atomicul/edus-report/README.md

  Simple CLI tool to scrape some info not otherwise easily accessible on [edus](https://app.edus.ro/)

+## Unmaintained

+Since the creation of this tool, the platform has improved a lot, making the script less and less useful.
+Because of this reason, and because of the frequency of these small changes, I have decided that I won't update this repo anymore.

 ## Instructions to run on debian:

 - Install [google chrome](https://www.google.com/chrome/)